How might COVID-19 affect me if I have epilepsy?

 - Getting Medication: You can ask your friends or family to help you in getting your prescribed medication.
 Give your prescription to someone and they can stop by the pharmacy and get your medication to you.
 Alternatively, you can check if your pharmacy can deliver or if they use a service that does this.
 You can check with your pharmacy now, and subscribe to this service before it becomes necessary.

 - Contacting someone in case of a seizure: If you have epilepsy, one of your worries might be how someone will know if you have a seizure, especially if you live alone.
 Seizure monitors like Embrace become especially useful in such cases.
 Embrace will detect a possible tonic-clonic seizure and alert your caregivers through phone calls and SMS (text message) so that they can come to help you.
 If you have an Embrace already, make sure that it is always charged and wear it all the time, so that it doesn’t miss your seizures.
 Click here to read tips from Embrace users on how to get the most out of your Embrace.
-If you’re thinking of getting an Embrace2 in the US, we know that it might be difficult to see your doctor and have them prescribe it at this time.
-You can read this blog post to see our suggestions on alternative ways of getting one without seeing your doctor.
+If you’re thinking of getting an Embrace2 in the US, we know that it might be difficult to see your doctor and have them prescribe it at this time, which is why we will ship all orders immediately, and allow 120 days for your prescription to be submitted to us.
+You can also read this blog post to see our suggestions on alternative ways of getting a prescription without seeing your doctor.

 - Doctor visits: If you have a doctor’s appointment and you are going through the process of self-isolation, you can share information with your doctor electronically, even if you’re not able to see them.
 With an Embrace, you can look back at the seizures you’ve had through your Mate App, take screenshots reflecting these alongside your rest and physical activity information, and show it to your doctor.